How Much Does It Cost to Build a 250 Room Hotel?

 EB-5 Financing: Foreign investors contribute $800,000-$1,050,000 each through the immigrant investor program.
 A 250-room hotel creating 1,000+ jobs can support $15-25 million in EB-5 capital.

-Development Timeline and Carrying Costs
+What Are the Development Timeline and Carrying Costs?

 Understanding the full development timeline helps you budget for carrying costs that accumulate before revenue generation begins.